bmwcarit/ramses-composer-docs/doc/basics/prefabs/README.md

 Likewise, the copied objects inside of a PrefabInstance are read-only and updated from within their Prefab.
 So how can we make PrefabInstances individual and interactive?

+That's where Lua Interfaces come in handy.
+They are simple lua scripts which just hold values.
-Lua scripts inside a Prefab which reside at the "top level", i.e. above all other parts of the Prefab, have special meaning.
-Other than all internal parts of the Prefab, these scripts are not shared among PrefabInstances and thus can have different values or links for each instance.
-These scripts represent the interface of the Prefab - the properties a Prefab "offers" to whoever instantiates it.
-Every aspect of the Prefab which you want to be able to control per-instance needs to be represented by an input parameter in such a script.
+Those values can then be read by other scripts inside the instance, and are not shared among PrefabInstances.
+They represent quite literally the "interface" of the Prefab - the properties a Prefab "offers" to whoever instantiates it.
+Every aspect of the Prefab which you want to be able to control per-instance needs to be represented by an input parameter in such a LuaInterface.
 The outputs of these interface scripts are linked inside the Prefab, either directly to nodes or to other Lua scripts used internally.